cylc/cylc-doc/src/user-guide/writing-suites.rst

 ..
 [1] An OR operator on the right doesn't make much sense: if "B or C"
-       triggers off A, what exactly should cylc do when A finishes?
+       triggers off A, what exactly should Cylc do when A finishes?
 ..
 [2] In NWP forecast analysis suites parts of the observation
        processing and data assimilation subsystem will typically also depend on model background fields generated by the previous forecast.